As many that have received

 In Luke's gospel Chapter 4, we are shown Jesus announcing the whole purpose of his ministry to the lost, the bruised and the needy of this world.
 "The Spirit of the Lord God is upon me, for He has anointed me -to preach the gospel to the poor, he hath sent me to heal the brokenhearted, to preach deliverance to the captives, recovering of sight to the blind, to set at liberty those who are bruised, and to preach the acceptable year of the Lord (the Lord's favor.)

 This proclamation of ministry defines completely the purposes for which Jesus Christ was called.
 The same declaration may be claimed by every believer.
 This is a stark contrast to human religious tradition.
 Every redeemed soul is called to the same potentiality, the same anointing, the same ministry which is to be performed by the same unction or anointing of the same Holy Spirit.
 This kind of ministry is absolutely impossible except for the empowerment which comes from God through the His Spirit.
 In our own natural abilities and strength all we are able to do is to discuss concepts of ministry and the nature of God, as a theological concept.
 In the anointing we become as He was in this world!
 This is where true ministry lies, not in services and rituals conducted in church buildings but in the power of God to impact lives whether in or out of a house of worship or any kind of building.

-where the power came from; This is where the
+is where the power came from; This is where the revelation came from;

-the most high we can have no hope at all in
+secret place of the most high we can have no hope at all in doing the

-can not do the works of God.
-Only Christ can
+know that we can not do the works of God.
+Only Christ can empower and

 Before anything like revival can happen in the Christian world, we as individuals have got to come alive in Christ.
 The "waste places" of human life and thought have got to be restored and rebuilt to make them a habitation for the life of God to make them flourish and bear fruit.